EmbodiedJosh/Portfolio/index.md

-With over 100 educational tutorials and over 300,000 minutes of watch time, my teaching on YouTube has earned me the privilege of becoming a YouTube partner: giving me the opportunity to see members of my community learn new systems of their own, and make tangible progress in achieving their own ambitions.

 Stories expose the "why" beneath the "what" and the "how".
 All of the skills I've developed on my journey are enhanced with an underlying story.
 Underlying stories facilitate effective contribution and understanding internally, and ensures optimal brand cohesion and user experience externally.

-Underlying stories can be difficult to find, but I'm determined to unearth them and learn any new systems to convey them, in order to enhance and magnify the work being done.
+The art of communication and storytelling are cut from the same cloth, and are used in our daily lives to help us better understand each other.
+Underlying stories and optimal communication channels can be difficult to find, but I'm determined to unearth them and learn any new systems to convey them, in order to enhance and magnify the work being done.